 The chemical inertness and relatively low price of tantalum make it a good alternative to platinum.
 However, high-purity tantalum is not easy to get because it is always found together with niobium in the mineral groups of tantalite, columbite, and coltan.
 To get high purity tantalum, here are several methods.

-1 Tantalum powder can be obtained by metal thermal reduction (sodium thermal reduction) method.
+Tantalum powder can be obtained by the metal thermal reduction (sodium thermal reduction) method.
 The potassium fluotantalate is reduced with sodium metal under an inert atmosphere: K2TaF7 + 5Na-→Ta+5NaF+2KF.
-The reaction was carried out in a stainless steel tank, and the reaction was quickly completed when the temperature was heated to 900 °C. The powder prepared by this method has irregular grain shape and fine particle size, and is suitable for making tantalum capacitors.
+The reaction was carried out in a stainless steel tank, and the reaction was quickly completed when the temperature was heated to 900 °C. The powder prepared by this method has an irregular grain shape and fine particle size and is suitable for making tantalum capacitors.

-2 The tantalum powder can also be obtained by molten salt electrolysis: a molten salt of a mixture of potassium fluoroantimonate, potassium fluoride and potassium chloride is used as an electrolyte, and tantalum pentoxide (Ta2O5) is dissolved therein and electrolyzed at 750 °C. This method can obtain a bismuth powder having a purity of 99.8 to 99.9%.
+A molten salt of a mixture of potassium fluoroantimonate, potassium fluoride, and potassium chloride is used as an electrolyte, and tantalum pentoxide (Ta2O5) is dissolved therein and electrolyzed at 750 °C. This method can obtain a bismuth powder having a purity of 99.8 to 99.9%.

-4 Tantalum can also be obtained by thermal decomposition or hydrogen reduction of chloride.
-The dense metal crucible can be prepared by vacuum arc, electron beam, plasma beam melting or powder metallurgy.
+Tantalum can also be obtained by thermal decomposition or hydrogen reduction of chloride.
+The dense metal crucible can be prepared by vacuum arc, electron beam, plasma beam melting, or powder metallurgy.